cosmastech/cosmastech.github.io/_posts/2024-12-21-how-to-obscure-model-details-when-model-not-found.md

     });
 ```

-If we make a request for a user who doesn't exist by that ID, we'll get an exception
+If we make a request for a user who doesn't exist by the supplied ID, we'll get a 404 response.
 ```json
 {
   "message": "No query results for model [App\\Models\\User] 200"